Welcome to today's edition of the Rush 24-7 podcast.

 He wasn't the one we've been waiting for.

-Health care reform, which is crucial for millions of Americans, hangs in the balance.
+Healthcare reform, which is crucial for millions of Americans, hangs in the balance.

-Progressives are desperately in need of leadership, more specifically, House Democrats need to be told to pass the Senate bill, which isn't what they wanted, but is vastly better than nothing.
+More specifically, House Democrats need to be told to pass the Senate bill, which isn't what they wanted, but is vastly better than nothing.

-He quotes Obama, I would advise that we try to move quickly to coalesce around those elements of the package people agree on.
+I would advise that we try to move quickly to coalesce around those elements of the package people agree on.

 Krugman says, run away, run away.